-The Futura software will recalculate the stitch of an imported design when sizing, but only when using the DESIGN>CHANGE SIZE option.
+The software will recalculate the stitch on an imported design when sizing, but only when using DESIGN>CHANGE SIZE option.
 It does have a limitation of re-sizing up to 149% and down sizing to 51% and while still being able to re-calculate the stitches correctly.